Blog>Cost Guides>Shower installation: Cost breakdown 2025

 Do I need a plumber and an electrician to install a shower?

-A qualified plumber is best placed for shower installation.
+A plumber is well placed for shower installation.
 However, if you’re installing an electric shower, you will need the services of a Part P-certified plumber or qualified electrician.

 How can I save money on shower installation?